ansys/pyansys-dev-guide/doc/source/guidelines/doc_practices.rst

 heading in the ``index.rst`` file for each docuemntation section is shown as clickable link in the header of the documentation's generated HTML output.

+Within RST files, headings are indicated by following the line with the heading title with a string of characters of the same length as the heading title.
+If the length of the characters under the heading title do not match the length of the heading title, Sphinx will generate a warning.

+- For first-level headings, use ====.
+- For second-level headings, use ---.
+- For third-level headings, use ~~~.

 You can nest RST files.
 Plenty of examples of nested RST files are available in the PyAnsys libraries on GitHub.
-Because you need to be familiar with the content in the *PyAnsys Developer's Guide*, paging through this doc and exploring its repository will help you better understand how RST files are used.
+Because you need to be familiar with the content in the *PyAnsys Developer's Guide*, paging through this document and exploring the files in its repository will help you better understand how RST files are used.
 For more information on defining documentation structure, see the `Sphinx Getting Started <https://www.sphinx-doc.org/en/master/usage/quickstart.html>`_ documentation.